What is Demand for Money?

-- As the level of economic activity and GDP rises, companies and consumers will increase the level of precautionary money balances for unforeseen spending needs. it is a natural consequence of trends, such as increasing consumer spending habits and rising inflation.
+- As the level of economic activity and GDP rises, companies and consumers will increase the level of precautionary money balances for unforeseen spending needs.

-- The availability of credit and level of interest rates affect the level of precautionary money balances.
+- The availability of credit and the level of interest rates affect the level of precautionary money balances.
 Other conditions held equal, when credit is easily (hardly) available and interest rates are low (high), such money balances are expected to rise (decline).

 - The balances held for precautionary reasons must be consistent with the level of spending of a company, family, or individual.
 For example, a precautionary balance of $500 would not be enough for a family that is spending $5,000 per month.

 Money Held for Speculative Reasons